Jemurai/audithelper/docker/aws_tools/README.md

 # AWS Tools Container

 This directory aims to build a docker container with all the standard AWS tools I use for AWS assessments.
-Here is a rundown of which tools are included.
+Here is a rundown of which tools are included and are already installed.

 1. [ScoutSuite](https://github.com/nccgroup/ScoutSuite): Excellent overall
    configuration evaluation tool which is the basis of the [JASP](https://jasp.cloud)